Andrew Dallas (footballer): Cambridge United

 On 29 July 2019, Dallas signed for League Two club Cambridge United on a two-year deal for an undisclosed fee.

 On 23 January 2021, Dallas joined National League side Weymouth on an initial one-month loan.
 On 17 February 2021, the loan was extended to the end of April 2021.

 After scoring 12 goals in the National League with Weymouth on loan in the second half of the previous season, Dallas signed a new one-year deal with Cambridge United on 17 July 2021.

 Solihull Moors

 On 13 August 2021, Dallas signed for National League side Solihull Moors for an undisclosed fee, agreeing a two-year contract.
 On 22 January 2022, Dallas scored all five goals as Solihull defeated bottom side Dover Athletic 5–0.
 Dallas was awarded the National League Player of the Month award for January 2022 after ten goals in just four matches in all competitions.

-Dallas played in the 2022 National League play-off Final as Solihull were defeated 2–1 by Grimsby Town at the London Stadium missing the opportunity to earn promotion to the Football League.
+Dallas played in the 2022 National League play-off final as Solihull were defeated 2–1 by Grimsby Town at the London Stadium missing the opportunity to earn promotion to the Football League.

+On 30 January 2023, transfer deadline day a permanent move to Grimsby Town or Hartlepool United failed to materialise.
+On 7 March 2023, Solihull allowed Dallas to join National League rivals Chesterfield on loan for the remainder of the 2022–23 season.